oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-ebs-lz/readme.md

 &nbsp;

-This chapter presents the day two execution of the OCI Open EBS LZ operations scenarios.
+This chapter presents the OCI Open EBS LZ operations scenarios.

  The operations scenarios are one of the most important elements of this design, as they represent the use cases and its key activities on the OCI Open EBS LZ that create or update resources.